WordPress/gutenberg/docs/how-to-guides/block-tutorial/extending-the-query-loop-block.md

 }
 ```

-You might have been tempted to only compare the `postType`, but in this way, Gutenberg will recognize the block as your variation any time the `postType` matches `book`!
-That's awesome, but the problem is that now Gutenberg will recognize the block as your specific variation any time the `postType` is set to `book`, which is not what we want.
-Other plugins might want to publish variations based on the `book` post type, or we might just not want the variation to be recognized every time the user sets the type to `book` manually through the editor settings.
+You might be tempted to only compare the `postType` so that Gutenberg will recognize the block as your variation any time the `postType` matches `book`.
+This casts a net too wide, however, as other plugins might want to publish variations based on the `book` post type too, or we might just not want the variation to be recognized every time the user sets the type to `book` manually through the editor settings.

 That's why the Query Loop block exposes a special attribute called `namespace`.
 It really doesn't do anything inside the block implementation, and it's used as an easy and consistent way for extenders to recognize and scope their own variation.
 In addition, `isActive` also accepts just an array of strings with the attributes to compare.
 Often, `namespace` would be sufficient, so you would use it like so: